unkornithology/unkornithology.github.io/pages/undergrad_research.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

 The following is a list of potential projects for collaboration for undergraduate students.
-I'm always open to developing new projects as well.
-These are general topics I hope to develop and work on through time.
+We are also open to other avenues of research, so feel free to contact us.

 # Conservation